Mosul: 21st century

-In 2008, many Assyrian Christians (about 12,000) fled the city, following a wave of murders and threats against their community.
-The murder of a dozen Assyrians, threats that others would be murdered unless they converted to Islam, and the destruction of their houses sparked a rapid exodus of the Christian population.
-Some fled to Syria and Turkey; others were given shelter in churches and monasteries.
-Accusations were exchanged between Sunni fundamentalists and some Kurdish groups of being behind this new exodus.
-Some claims linked it to the provincial elections of January 2009, and the related Assyrian Christians' demands for broader representation in the provincial councils.
+In 2008, many Assyrian Christians fled the city, following a wave of murders and threats against their community.
+The murder of a dozen Assyrians, threats that others would be murdered unless they converted to Islam, and the destruction of their houses sparked a rapid exodus of the Christian population, with some fleeing to Syria and Turkey, and others were given shelter in churches and monasteries.

-Mosul was attacked on 4 June 2014.
-After six days of fighting, on 10 June the Islamic State took over the city during the June 2014 Northern Iraq offensive.
-By August, the city's new IS administration was dysfunctional, with frequent power cuts, a tainted water supply, collapse of infrastructure, and failing health care.